 - Frank Herbert's Children of Dune.
 When Alia sends Buer Agarves on a diplomatic mission to Stilgar, she conceals a homing signal in the new boots she gives him so her forces can follow him and capture Stilgar.

-- In Robert A. Heinlein's Time Enough For Love, Lazarus Long Time Travels to meet his family when he was a child.
-Due to a miscalculation, he winds up in 1917 instead of 1920, just in time for the United States to get into World War One.
-Prior to leaving, he was unknowingly implanted with a tracking device by his family of the future, which comes in really handy when he gets shot in battle and has to be rescued.
+- In Robert A. Heinlein's Time Enough for Love, Lazarus Long Time Travels to meet his family when he was a child.
+Due to a miscalculation, he winds up in 1917 instead of 1920, just in time for the United States to get into World War I. Prior to leaving, he was unknowingly implanted with a tracking device by his family of the future, which comes in really handy when he gets shot in battle and has to be rescued.